JoanDave1/MY_PROJECT/README.md

 - Older adults may be less likely to socialize or engage in activities that involve beer consumption.
 - They may have health considerations that affect their drinking habits.

+#### Total Revenue vs Order Location

+3.1a Objective

+To compare the revenue generated different order locations and provide meaningful insights.

+3.2a Methodology

+- We are provided with 9 different locations (Atlanta, Baltimore, Boston, Dallas, Los Angeles, Miami, New Jersey, New York and San Francisco) and revenue generated from each location.
+- Data visualization using a line graph.

+3.3a Results

+Results from our analysis show that our top 5 performing cities in terms of revenue generation are

+- Boston $43,775.64
+- New York $42,326.80
+- San Francisco $41,395.40
+- Miami $33,116.32
+- Baltimore $30,736.08

 -----

 ### 4. Strategic Recommendations